xzela/imgur-client/README.md

 #### require options:

-* `clientId`: the clientId you are assigned when creating an application on imgur.
+* `clientId`: the client id you are assigned when creating an application on imgur.
 See [https://api.imgur.com/oauth2/addclient](https://api.imgur.com/oauth2/addclient) for more details.

 #### optional options (TBD):
 * `username`: The username you wish to use for creating albums and uploading image.